-Looking for an alternative to the IKEA MOPPE?
+Looking for an alternative to the IKEA MOPPE mini chest?
 Here’s how to DIY one.

-I have an old LACK shelving unit (not sold anymore) and no box/ drawer options really fit in it.
+I have an old LACK shelving unit (which is no longer sold), and I found no box or drawer options to fit in it.

-Then, I realised the depth of KNUFF magazine file was as wide as my LACK shelf.
+Then, I realized the depth of the KNUFF magazine file was as wide as my LACK shelf.

-The KNUFF magazine files come in a set of 2 and are imbricated one into another.
-The slight variance in size made it possible to create drawers.
+IKEA sells the KNUFF magazine files in a set of 2, which are imbricated one into another.
+The slight variance in size makes it possible to create drawers.

-I decided to cut 3 unused KNUFF magazine files to create a kind of customized alternative IKEA MOPPE mini storage chest.
+I decided to cut three unused KNUFF magazine files to create a customized hack of the IKEA MOPPE mini storage chest of drawers.
+A MOPPE dupe!

 Materials:

-• 3 KNUFF magazine file set — Each set comes with 2 boxes – 1 unit slightly larger than the other
+- 3 KNUFF magazine file set — Each set comes with two boxes – 1 unit slightly larger than the other

 Tools: